PathwayAnalysisPlatform/ProteoformNetworks/src/4_modified_overlap/Replication.md

 * Execute main C++ program to create the pathway sets and calculate overlaps:
 ~~~~
-g++ src/3_artefactual_overlap/artefactual_overlap.cpp src/main.cpp -O3 -o Debug/analysis.exe
+g++ src/3_rule_out_gene_centric_overlap/rule_out_gene_centric_overlap.cpp src/main.cpp -O3 -o Debug/analysis.exe
 ~~~~

-From the report file ("reports/3_artefactual_overlap_analysis.txt") choose a pair of pathways to see the variation in overlap.
+From the report file ("reports/3_rule_out_gene_centric_overlap_analysis.txt") choose a pair of pathways to see the variation in overlap.

 * Get members of both pathways at the different levels of granularity.
-The pathway names, isoforms and post translational modifications responsible for decomposing the artefactual overlap will show up.
+The pathway names, isoforms and post translational modifications responsible for decomposing the gene level only overlap will show up.

 Genes:
 ~~~~